U.S. Homeland Security announces steps against H1B visa fraud

 The start of the lottery was seen by those watching the issue as the unofficial deadline for the Trump administration to enact H1B visa reform, and the failure to meet that deadline signals that Trump's promised overhaul of the system may be off the table or long delayed.

-In keeping with the practice of former President Barack Obama's administration, employers and foreign workers will enter a lottery system where 65,000 workers are permitted to enter the United States to work.
-An extra 20,000 H1B visas are reserved for workers with advanced degrees.
+The Trump administration has taken other steps to crackdown on H1B visa abuse, such as issuing a Justice Department warning to employers and announcing plans to increase transparency on applicants.

-Last year, the lottery remained open less than a week before the program reached its cap.
+"These are important first steps to bring more accountability and transparency to the H1B system," a White House official said.
+"The administration is considering several additional options for the president to use his existing authority to ensure federal agencies more rigorously enforce all aspects of the programme."

-Tech companies rely on the program to bring in workers with special skills and have lobbied for an expansion of the number of H1B visas awarded.
+Tech companies rely on the programme to bring in workers with special skills and have lobbied for an expansion of the number of H1B visas awarded.

-Proponents of limiting legal immigration, including Trump's senior adviser Stephen Miller, have argued the program gives jobs that Americans could fill to foreign workers at a less expensive cost.
+Proponents of limiting legal immigration, including Trump's senior adviser Stephen Miller, have argued the programme gives jobs that Americans could fill to foreign workers at a less expensive cost.

 The measures announced by DHS on Monday focus on site visits by U.S. authorities to employers who use H1B visas.